auditdrivencrypto/secret-handshake/README.md

 For a full explaination of the design, read the [Design Paper](http://dominictarr.github.io/secret-handshake-paper/shs.pdf)

-This protocol is very new and likely to change as I receive feedback about the design. _consider yourself warned!_

 ## Claims

 This protocol derives shared keys and mutually